 Grand Theft Auto V had its key actors perform many cutscenes with motion capture suits on and delivering dialogue live (leading to the realism of the CGI).
 In one sequence, the actor playing Trevor was supposed to hop over a low fence, but he goofed and fell over instead, causing the actor playing Franklin to break into laughter.
 Rather can cutting the scene, the actor playing Trevor proceeded to deliver an epic (and somewhat scary) angry rant, in character, that was considered so good (along with Franklin's actor wisely also staying in character) that it was incorporated into the cutscene as it appeared in the game.
 As a bonus, Trevor's ad-libbed rant actually worked towards the continuity of the game because at this point in the game, Trevor had just left his friend Michael to, he thinks, be killed by Chinese mobsters, and his rant ties into the guilt the character is feeling about this.
 The scene ended up being one of the funniest in the game.
 Watch it here.

-Many of Nathan Drake's one-liners in the first Uncharted were the result of Nolan North's improvisation while watching gameplay footage of his character.
+Many of Nathan Drake's one-liners in the Uncharted series were the result of Nolan North's improvisation while watching gameplay footage of his character.

-Perhaps one of the more noticeable adlibs is on the Train level, when being chased by an attack helicopter and some more grunts show up:
+Perhaps one of the more noticeable adlibs is on the Train level of Among Thieves, when being chased by an attack helicopter and some more grunts show up:

 Nate: CAN'T YOU ASSHOLES SEE THE HELICOPTER?!
 I HAVE ENOUGH TROUBLE ALREADY!!

-According to North, Charlie Cutter's claustrophobia in the third game was ad-libbed by his voice actor Graham McTavish, who thought it'd be funny as Charlie freaks out while making his way between a very narrow passage.
+According to North, Charlie Cutter's claustrophobia in Drake's Deception was ad-libbed by his voice actor Graham McTavish, who thought it'd be funny as Charlie freaks out while making his way between a very narrow passage.